Banana-Cream Pie

 Read comments

 Banana-cream pie is a fixture of Los Angeles dining, Jennifer Steinhauer reported for The Times in 2007.
 In large part, it seems that both the banana, a staple fruit in many parts of the world, and the cream pie, which is standard fare in the South and Midwest, appeal to the heterogeneous eaters of Los Angeles.
 Annie Miler, the owner and chef at Clementine, a bakery near Century City, who grew up baking banana-cream pies, told her, “People are sort of here from all over the country.”
 Her recipe follows.
-It’s fantastic. —The New York Times
+It’s fantastic.
+The New York Times

-Featured in: The Way We Eat; L.A.'s Top Banana . . .
+Featured in: L.A.’s Top Banana . . .

 • or to save this recipe.